Lettuce Turnip The Beet

 ------------------------------------------

 Mustard greens are the leaves that grow from the mustard plant, which produces mustard seeds and leads to the condiment appropriately named mustard.
 Mustard greens have a peppery taste, and are high in fiber, iron, magnesium, and potassium.
-This dark leafy green is rich in vitamins A, C, E, and K. They provide antioxidants, support eye health, and have natural anti-inflammatory effects.
+This dark leafy green is rich in vitamins A, C, E, and K. Mustard greens are also rich in the carotenoids lutein and zeaxanthin, benefitting eye health, as well as the antioxidants I3C and sulforaphane, which stimulate detoxification and reduce inflammation.

 Serving Size: 1 cup (56 g)